dr-victoire/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * Project 6 - a function that prints the chessboard
 * Project 7 - a function that prints the sum of the diagonals of a square matrix of integers
 * Project 8 - a function that sets the value of a pointer to a char
+* Project 9 - a file that contains the password for the crackme2 executable file